Yiyi-Luo/Project-IV-TweetSense-Analytics-Unveiling-Consumer-Sentiments-on-Apple-Google-Products/README.md

 Based on the results, we came up with three recommendations:

-1.	**Enhance Product Features:** For Apple, addressing the negative feedback on "iPhone Battery" and "iPad Design" should be a priority;
+**1. Enhance Product Features:** For Apple, addressing the negative feedback on "iPhone Battery" and "iPad Design" should be a priority;

-2.	**Address Brand Confusion:** The negative association with "Bing" in Google's context could indicate confusion due to comparison with Microsoft's search engine.
+**2. Address Brand Confusion:** The negative association with "Bing" in Google's context could indicate confusion due to comparison with Microsoft's search engine.
 It's crucial to clarify brand messaging and differentiate Google's offerings more clearly;

-3.	**Innovate and Communicate:** The mixed sentiments around Google's "Circle/New Social" suggest both interest and skepticism.
+**3. Innovate and Communicate:** The mixed sentiments around Google's "Circle/New Social" suggest both interest and skepticism.
 Google should focus on innovating in the social space and effectively communicate the benefits of its social platforms to turn negativity into positivity.